 Every investigation is different, but most follow a general sequence of steps:

-The investigator meets with the client to collect background information: the person’s habits, last known location, physical description, mental state, financial status, and known associates.
+The investigator meets with the client to collect background details: the person's habits, last known location, physical description, mental state, financial status, and known associates.

 Using a mix of interviews, database searches, and social media analysis, the investigator begins to form a profile of where the person might have gone and why.